algorand/msgpack-javascript/README.md

 const decoded = decode(encoded, { extensionCodec, context });
 ```

-#### Handling BigInt and big numbers
+#### Handling BigInt

 **Decoding**

-This library does not handle decoding BigInt by default, but you have three options to handle it:
+This library does not handle decoding BigInt by default, but you have three options to decode using BigInt's:

-- Set `useBigInt64: true` to decode MessagePack's int64/uint64 into a BigInt
+- Set `useBigInt64: true` to decode MessagePack's `int64`/`uint64` into a BigInt
 - Set `intMode` to exert [greater control](#intmode) over BigInt handling
 - Define a custom `ExtensionCodec` to map bigint to a MessagePack extension type